Acquia Cloud and Acquia Cloud Site Factory provide flexible, faster solution for delivering hundreds of digital experiences

 Deploying hundreds of Drupal sites required an influx of Drupal talent.
 Acquia employees are some of the top experts in the field.
 As consultants, they became so integrated into the company’s workflow that the company viewed them as part of their internal team.
 For example, Acquia staff evaluate vendor plans to assure large projects follow Drupal best practices, saving the company time and money and avoiding problems down the road.
 Acquia also referred the company to other sources of Drupal talent.

 When developing hundreds of sites, certain patterns became clear.
-The company created a template on Acquia Cloud Site Factory that included the standard modules they deploy to every site then added as many other features as possible from this pattern.
-Even security testing for the smaller sites happened in the Acquia Cloud Site Factory SaaS template.
-Time to market and costs decreased dramatically for these sites.
+The company created a template on Acquia Cloud Site Factory that included the standard modules they deploy to every site; then it added as many other features as possible from this pattern.
+Even security testing for the smaller sites happened in the Acquia Cloud Site Factory.
+Time-to-market and costs decreased dramatically for these sites.

 Scaling sites became almost effortless.
 As anyone with experience in managing web properties can tell you, websites are not static; they are living, dynamic entities.
-A small Acquia Cloud Site Factory site, which might not have been deployed with the company’s old model, might grow and take on a life of its own.
-When it outgrew the SaaS platform, it could be exported easily and graduate to the more flexible PaaS platform to better handle its development.
+If a small Acquia Cloud Site Factory site grows and takes on a life of its own, it can be easily exported and graduate to the more flexible PaaS platform to better handle its development.

-After 18 months with Drupal, the choice has delivered on its promise.
-By using Drupal, the company is bringing digital experiences to market 30 percent faster and realizing a 60 percent cost savings.
-The company has all the quality, security, capability and scalability they need.
+The choice of Drupal has delivered on its promise.
+The company has all the quality, security, and capability they seek, with scalability, lower costs, and faster speed to market.
 In some cases, sites that would have taken months to launch can be delivered with full approval in days.
 With hundreds of sites launched in hundreds of days, the platform is working very well.

-As successful as Drupal 7 has been for the company, they excitedly await the Drupal 8 release.
+The company excitedly awaits the Drupal 8 release.
 This new version of Drupal offers even more quality, security, and flexibility.
 With Drupal 8 will come the ultimate in platform excellence, and the investment for migrating the modules needed is nowhere near the cost of switching to another technology.
 The company is determined to lead the way in moving Drupal 8 forward.

 The pharmaceutical giant recognizes the benefits of contributing back to the Drupal open source community.
 One initiative in which the company’s Drupal experts have engaged is Large Scale Drupal (www.largescaledrupal.com), a program run by Acquia.
 Large Scale Drupal provides a forum for collaboration between the largest organizations using Drupal, where they can work together to develop solutions to common problems through the community process.
 This group helps to optimize the business model of open source, in which a company invests in code contributed to the community, then reaps many times the original investment in community contributions developing the code further.
 With the promise of Drupal 8 and Large Scale Drupal, the company expects to be building with Drupal for years to come.